 If your child feels unwell, they should ask their teacher for permission to report to the Medical Room.
 There is a member of staff there that can help them.
 Parents are asked at the start of each year to sign a medical form, which gives permission for our medical staff to administer pain medication.
 Please make sure you sign this or indicate if your child has any medical allergies, as this is recorded on our database.
 The Medical Room will only administer pain medication from 10.30am until 2.00pm.

-If your child requires medication during the day this must be handed in to the medical room with the appropriate medical form completed by a parent/carer (form below for printing and completion).
+If your child requires medication during the day this must be handed in to the medical room with the appropriate medical form completed by a parent/carer.
 This will be stored in a locked cupboard.
 Please do not allow your child to self-medicate or carry any medicines with them.